 AT&T announced that it wants Artificial Intelligence (AI) development open to everyone.
-To that end, they have entered into a collaboration with Tech Mahindra to develop an open source AI platform, dubbed Acumos, which will be hosted by Linux Foundation.
-The goal is an open source marketplace where it will be easy to build, share, and deploy AI applications.
+To that end, they have entered into a collaboration with Tech Mahindra to develop an open-source AI platform, dubbed Acumos, which will be hosted by Linux Foundation.
+The goal is an open-source marketplace where it will be easy to build, share, and deploy AI applications.

-The evolution of AI over the past several decades has brought us from the SCI-FI world of the 1950’s to today, where AI is beginning to permeate everything we do.
+The evolution of AI over the past several decades has brought us from the SCI-FI world of the 1950s to today, where AI is beginning to permeate everything we do.
 Development of AI is currently complex and expensive.
 AT&T and Tech Mahindra would like to develop an extensive framework for Machine Learning (ML).
-They see the need, in order to keep up with customer demand, to have applications that are reusable, easily accessible outside the creator’s domain, and that are simple to deploy.
+They see the need, in order to keep up with customer demand, to have applications that are reusable, easily accessible outside the creator’s domain, and that is simple to deploy.

 Acumos will be a framework for ML, that is designed to be extended, and allows for editing, integration, package composition, training, and deployment.
 AI applications in Acumos can be chained together, in order to create complex services.